-I had an extremely brief conversation in the poolroom at Syd's pub in Kilkenny one evening.
+I had an extremely brief conversation over a pool table in Kilkenny one evening.
 A young middle-aged man asked me where I'm from.
 I told him "Oregon," and asked of him the same.
 He said "Kilkenny."

 I told him "It's a nice town."